Google My Business: How to Claim and Verify Your Business

 Enter a business name (see image).
 If the business is already listed, select it from the list of choices.

 Don't stuff keywords in the business name (e.g. Bento Sites Web Design, Bento Sites – Atlanta) and don't use incorrect spelling or capitalization (e.g. BENTO SITES).
-Google advises listing a business as it's represented in the physical world on signage and marketing collateral.
+Google advises listing businesses as they're represented in the physical world on signage and marketing collateral.

 4. Enter a Location